omansak/libvideo/README.md

 }
 ```

-Or if you use Visual Basic:
+Or, if you use Visual Basic:

 ```vbnet
 imports VideoLibrary